 Primary memory has limited storage capacity and is volatile.
 Secondary memory overcomes this limitation by providing permanent storage of data in bulk quantity.
 Secondary memory is also termed external memory and refers to the various storage media on which a computer can store data and programs.
 The Secondary storage media can be fixed or removable.
 Fixed Storage media is an internal storage medium like a hard disk that is fixed inside the computer.

-A hard disk is a memory storage device which looks like this:
+A hard disk is a memory storage device that looks like this:

-- Rotational latency – Time taken by the sector to come under the R-W head.
+- Rotational latency – Time is taken by the sector to come under the R-W head.

 - Controller time – The processing time taken by the controller.

 - Average Access time – seek time + Average Rotational latency + data transfer time + controller time.

 Note: Average Rotational latency is mostly 1/2*(Rotational latency).